This post may contain affiliate links. Please see my full Disclosure Policy for details.

 Whether you want a whole rotisserie chicken for dinner or need to do some batch cooking for the week’s meal plan, this Crockpot Express Whole Chicken is the best way to get it done.
 It works in the Instant Pot or other pressure cookers, too!

-This week I put Sour Cream Enchiladas and Creamy Chicken Taquitos on the menu, so I decided to do a little meal prep and cook a whole chicken in my pressure cooker.
 Normally, I would either buy a rotisserie chicken or do like my mom did growing up and boil the whole chicken.
 But this Crockpot Express Whole Chicken has so much more flavor and it stays perfectly tender!

 This was a five pound chicken and after cooking and getting all the meat off the bones, I had plenty of meat for my enchiladas and taquitos, with a little extra for chicken salad sandwiches later!
-It was easy to get the meat, too, because it was so tender.
-The wings actually fell off the chicken as lifted it out of the pot! 🙂

-I left the juices from cooking in the Crockpot Express and when I had stripped the chicken of meat, I put the carcass back in and made a large batch of chicken broth.
 I use it so often (especially now that I am pressure cooking more) that this is a much cheaper solution than buying it over and over.
 You can see that recipe for Crockpot Express Chicken Broth here.

 Crockpot Express Whole Chicken